pskfyi/handy/readme.md

 ### `script/evalCodeBlocks`

-For a markdown file, execute each TS code block in the file.
+For a markdown file, execute each TS or JS code block in the file.
 Useful for checking imports and examples in a readme.

 ```ts
 import { evalCodeBlocks } from "https://deno.land/x/handy/md/script/evalCodeBlocks.ts";